Extending Middleware

 Cli

-middleware uses commander.js
+The CLi middleware uses commander.js for

 parsing the command line input.
 The following example overrides the

-method to add additional options for your cli middleware.
+initOptions method to add additional options for your cli middleware.
 It also

-method to add an example which will be printed wiith
+overrides the getHelp method to add an example which will be printed wiith

-flag.
-Lastly it overrides the run
+the --help flag.
+Lastly it overrides the run method which parses the cli

 input and runs the prrogram based on the input.